kyrylolvov/politician-disclosures-bot/README.md

 ## Features

 - **Periodic Checks**: Uses [`node-cron`](https://www.npmjs.com/package/node-cron) to fetch new disclosures every hour from [disclosures-clerk.house.gov](https://disclosures-clerk.house.gov/).
-- **PDF Downloads**: Automatically downloads the PDF for each new “P” filing (`FilingType === "P"`) and broadcasts it.
+- **PDF Downloads**: Automatically downloads the PDF for each new filing and broadcasts it.
 - **User Subscriptions**: Telegram users just type `/start` to subscribe; the bot stores their chat ID and sends updates to them.
 - **Bun Runtime**: Utilizes Bun for speed and simplicity.
-- **Dummy HTTP Server**: For platforms like Render that require an open port, a minimal HTTP server is started to keep the service alive.

 ## Requirements